MLHale/nebraska-gencyber/teachers/penetration-testing/README.md

 Let's test our fields.

-* send a request with string data in the `timestamp` field
+* Send a request with string data in the `timestamp` field

 ![request](./img/activate-request3.png)

 What happened?
-Oops we caused the server to generate a 500 error.
+Oops, we caused the server to generate a 500 error.
 This happened because it tried to turn an arbitrary string into an int i.e. `timestamp = int(request.data.get('timestamp'))`.
 It is good that it didn't accept it, but it is bad that it crashed!

 * lets change the `timestamp` back and try to send a `cross-site scripting attack` using the event field.
 ![request](./img/activate-accepts-arbitrary-input.png)
 ![request](./img/activate-accepts-arbitrary-input2.png)

 * It worked!
 We can send any string text to our app.
-* The good news is that `Django` automatically `escapes` the string before storing it on the database.
+* The good news is that `Django` automatically `escapes` the string before storing it in the database.
 * The other good news is that our client also `escaped` the string before inserting it into the page.
-* The bad news is that if a client rendered that string as `HTML` bad stuff would happened
+* The bad news is that if a client rendered that string as `HTML` bad stuff would happen.

 ## <Insert example of that here. >